StevenMayher/432-2022/quiz/quiz2/README.md

 # Quiz 2

-## Materials for the Quiz

-There are three things you need from us in order to take the Quiz.

-1. The [instructions for the Quiz](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz2/432_quiz2_2022_instructions_only.pdf) are available now, in PDF.
-This file will disappear when the 31-page **Main Document** (which includes these Instructions but also the Questions) is posted.
+## All Quiz Materials are now available.
+The Quiz is due at 9 AM on Tuesday 2022-04-19.

+1. The [Main Document for the Quiz](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz2/432_quiz2_2022.pdf) is now available.
+This is a [31-page PDF](https://github.com/THOMASELOVE/432-2022/blob/main/quiz/quiz2/432_quiz2_2022.pdf) containing the Instructions and all 30 questions.
+Be sure you have all 31 pages.
 2. The five **data sets** Dr. Love has provided to you are available on our Shared Drive in the Quiz 2 Materials folder, [and are also found here](https://github.com/THOMASELOVE/432-2022/tree/main/quiz/quiz2/data).
-3. The **Google Form Answer Sheet** you will use to submit your responses to the Quiz is not yet available.
+3. The [Google Form Answer Sheet](https://bit.ly/432-2022-quiz-02-answer-sheet) you will use to submit your responses to the Quiz is now available at https://bit.ly/432-2022-quiz-02-answer-sheet.

-## When will the complete Quiz be available?

-When [the Calendar](https://thomaselove.github.io/432/calendar.html) says it will - at 5 PM on 2022-04-14.
+Note: If you want to look at a larger version of the **nomogram in Question 15**, you'll find it in our Shared Drive in the Quiz 2 Materials folder.

 ## Deadline

 The Quiz is due when [the Calendar](https://thomaselove.github.io/432/calendar.html) says it is, at 9 AM on Tuesday 2022-04-19.
-Note this is a change (pushing the deadline back 12 hours) from what was originally posted.

 - No late work will be accepted, so do not wait until the last minute to enter your work in the Google Form Answer Sheet and press Submit.
 We will not accept Quizzes received after 9:15 AM.
 - You can edit your work on the Answer Sheet after you submit, up until the deadline.